-Four oversize certificates: marriage certificate for Henry Garber and Mary Patton; 3 diplomas.
+Four oversize certificates: marriage certificate for Henry Garber and Mary Patton; and 3 family diplomas.

 Commencement Program for T-E High School, 1919.

-Artifacts: two conical hats with green tassels, for the “Tall Cedars of Lebanon” lodge, a women’s auxiliary of the Thompson Masonic Lodge in Paoli
+In the Artifacts collection: two conical hats with green tassels, for the “Tall Cedars of Lebanon” lodge, a women’s auxiliary of the Thompson Masonic Lodge in Paoli.

 Non-Family Photographs in the Garber-Pyle collection:

-9 groups of photographs of Tredyffrin-Easttown students posed in front of their school, in class photos with the students wearing their good clothes.
+Nine group-photographs of Tredyffrin-Easttown students, posed as a class in front of their school, wearing their good clothes.
 There are five mounted photos, one of which carries a line of print at the bottom: “Tredyffrin-Easttown Joint High School, Berwyn, PA.
 1916.”
-Four photos printed on post card stock depict elementary school-aged children.
+Four photos printed on post card stock depict elementary school- age children.
 Two of these are unidentified.
 The other two are inscribed along the left margin in Lucy Sampson’s hand: “Easttown Public School, Berwyn, PA,” and “May Pole Fete Easttown Public School, Berwyn, PA.”
 The latter is a variant of ETS09.
-This group also includes a good photocopy of students at tthe Eastown School, 6th grade, 1943.
+This group also includes a good photocopy of students at the Easttown School, 6th grade, 1943.
 (Box 20)

-6 shots of student-athletes, wearing team uniforms, (2 girls’ basketball teams, duplicates of images already in the TEHS collection, TEH39 and 76); the four others are new to TEHS: the 1917 football team with one black player and a few adults (TEH77); Boys’ Basketball for 1917 (TEH73); two postcards showing five football players (TEH74 and 75); in one they stand facing the camera, and in profile in the other.
+Six shots of student-athletes, wearing team uniforms, (2 girls’ basketball teams, duplicates of images already in the TEHS collection, TEH39 and 76).
+The four others are new to TEHS: the 1917 football team with one black player and a few adults (TEH77); Boys’ Basketball for 1917 (TEH73); two postcards showing five football players (TEH74 and 75); in one they stand facing the camera, and in profile in the other.
 (Box 20)

-3 mounted photographs of the Berwyn Fire Company.
+Three mounted photographs of the Berwyn Fire Company.
 Two are duplicates of existing TEHS images: BE29 and BFC4.
 BFC13 is a new variant of the others, showing the fire truck standing parallel to the fire house.
-All three are signed in ink on the back of the mount: “L. A. Sampson, Berwyn, PA.,” proving that all shots in this series are by her.
+All three are signed in ink on the back of the mount: “L A. Sampson, Berwyn, PA.,” proving that she is the photographer for all the photos in this suite.

-6 mounted photographs of baseball teams (adult men).
-Henry Garber appears in five of these (TEH78-81) with arms across his chest and left hand in a baseball mitt.
+Six mounted photographs of adult male baseball teams.
+Henry Garber appears in five of these (TEH78-81 plus a duplicate) with arms across his chest and left hand in a baseball mitt.
 Two of these carry Lucy Sampson’s photographer stamp on the back.
 Three have a line of print at the bottom: “Berwyn Base Ball Club.”
-All five are taken on a baseball field, and the players’ uniforms carry a “B.” The sixth photograph (TEH82) and the best preserved of this group, shows a team with the year 1918 on the uniforms, posed in front of a stand of trees.
+All are taken on the same baseball field, and the players’ uniforms carry a “B.” The sixth photograph (TEH82) and the best preserved of this group, shows a team with the year 1918 on the uniforms, posed in front of a stand of trees.
 For the latter photograph, all the players are identified on the back.
 Raymond Dyson Burns (Henry O. Garber’s son-in-law) is in the front row, 3rd in from the left.

 References in the TEHS History Quarterly for Henry “Zeke” Pyle: